MicrosoftDocs/powerapps-docs/articles/register-custom-api.md

 ## Prerequisites

 - A [PowerApps account](https://powerapps.microsoft.com).
-- A Swagger file (JSON) OR a URL to a Swagger definition for your custom API.
-If you don't have one, we'll show you several options to create the Swagger file.
+- A Swagger file (JSON), URL to a Swagger definition OR a Postman collection for your API.
+If you don't have one, we'll show you several options to create the Swagger file or the Postman collection.
 - An image to use as an icon for your custom API (optional).

 ## Authentication